AlexH192/k3s-cluster/README.md

 * `/setup` contains documentation on how each part of the system was set up, step-by-step.

 * `/k3s/manifests` contains cluster data post-installation.
-  * `/networking`: Contains netplan configurations and ingress rules
+  * `/network-configs`: Contains netplan configurations and ingress rules
+  * `/trading-bot`: Contains YAML files for bot deployment, along with documentation on the setup of Kubernetes, Docker and configuration of the trading bot.
-  * `/monitoring`: Contains YAML files for Headlamp, Prometheus, etc.
+  * `/monitoring`: Contains the YAML file for the deployment of Prometheus, along with documentation.

 ## Node Hardware Specifications
 Each node is a different model of thin client with different specifications, meaning considerations regarding performance and workload had to be be made so as not to overload any of the systems.